bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. [✔] What are the 4 areas of the box model?
-    ( 'padding' 'margin' 'border' 'content' )
+       <i>( 'padding' 'margin' 'border' 'content' )</i>

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. [✔] While using flexbox, what axis does the following property work on: ```align-items: center```?
-    'cross-axis'
+    </i>'cross-axis'

 5. [✔] Explain why git is valuable to a team of developers.
-        Not only can each team member work on the same repository of code simulatenously, but changes and derivatives of the code base can be maintained, automated, self-managed - all through branches in the git repo.
-Extremely powerful improvement to the development workflow.
+        <i>Not only can each team member work on the same repository of code simulatenously, but changes and derivatives of the code base can be maintained, automated, self-managed - all through branches in the git repo.
+Extremely powerful improvement to the development workflow.</i>

-You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+<h1 align="center">Directives</h1>

 ## Project Set Up